V-Sekai-archive/godot-matrix/README.md

-(Note: when compiling, make sure that this folder is copied/linked to godot-source-dir/modules/matrix) (Note 2: before release, do not forget to build export templates with tools=no and to export using them)
+(Note: when compiling, make sure that this folder is copied/linked to godot-source-dir/modules/matrix) (Note 2: before release, do not forget to build export templates with tools=no and to export using them) (Note 3: currently, it hangs if it cannot connect to the server.
+You can change the server in the MatrixClient node in the tree or via script.)
+(Note 4: DO NOT use http for anything remote.
+For local testing conduit server is the easiest) (Note 5: maybe https: will need to update certificates here, i need to check)

 There is a new node called `MatrixClient`.
 This represents a client.
 Set the homeserver address in the inspector or using `.set_hs_name(String name)`, then either log in using `.login(String username, String password)` _or_ set the access token in the inspector or using `.set_auth_token(String token)`.
 When you login you will get an access token for a session, and if you save this access token, you'll be able to continue using the same session at a later point.
 If the client is logged in (has an access token), calling `.logout()` will log out the current session.